Al Hodge: Personal life

 Little is known of Hodge's private life.
 He married three times, and it is sometimes erroneously stated he fathered three children.
 In reality, he fathered a daughter, Diane, during his first marriage to Betty; the boy and girl he was frequently photographed with in the 1950s were John Taft Potter Jr. and Lois Trimble Potter, his step children from his second wife, Doris Ruth Trimble Hodge.
 Hodge and his third wife, Jane Virginia Hodge, a former showgirl, are buried in the same grave at Kensico Cemetery in Westchester County, New York.

 Death

 On March 19, 1979, Hodge died of heart failure in the George Washington Hotel in New York City.

 Tributes

 In the first filmed episode of The Honeymooners ("TV or Not TV?", October 1, 1955), Ed Norton and Ralph Kramden watch a fictionalized "Captain Video" episode on their new mutually owned television set (although "Captain Video" had ended its run six months earlier).

+The first story in DC Comics' Weird War Tales #123 (May, 1983), "Captain Spaceman Will Be Waiting!", is dedicated to Al Hodges.